-Dr. José Modesto Apolo is the principal senior partner of Apolo Law Firm.
-He specializes in maritime and port law with a vast and widely-regarded legal practice of more than 40 years, having throughout assisted and worked closely with the main players of Ecuadorian maritime industry and continually provided legal services to international clients and law firms.
-He presently sits as President of the Ecuadorian Maritime Law Association, as Vice-President of Ecuador of the Iberoamerican Maritime Law Institute and as Titulary Member of the Committee Maritime International.
+\Dr. José Modesto Apolo is the principal senior partner of Apolo Law Firm.
+He specializes in maritime and port law with a vast and widely-regarded legal practice of more than 40 years, having throughout assisted and worked closely with the main players of Ecuadorian maritime industry and continually provided legal services to international clients and law rms.
+He presently sits as President of the Ecuadorian Maritime Law Association, as President of the Iberoamerican Maritime Law Institute and as Titulary Member of the Committee Maritime International.
 He teaches maritime law regularly at the Universidad de Especialidades Espíritu Santo and is a permanent speaker in local and international panels.
-He promoted the creation of the Ecuadorian Shipowners Association, the Ecuadorian Shipping Agencies Association, the Ecuadorian Maritime Chamber and the Ecuadorian Association of Private Terminals, where he permanently provides advice to its members.
+He promoted the creation of the Ecuadorian Shipping Agencies Association, the Ecuadorian Maritime Chamber and the Ecuadorian Association of Private Terminals, where he permanently provides advice to its members.